 Typically, "scholarly" articles are written for other scholars.
 Scholarly articles are intended to make a contribution to knowledge in that field.

-Many journals use a peer-review process prior to publishing an article to ensure reliability, validity, and methodology of an original research study.
+These journals use a peer-review process prior to publishing an article to ensure the reliability, validity, and methodology of an original research study.
 The review process ensures that the published article reflects solid scholarship.

 Scholars critically assess a draft of the article before publication.